CuratorCat/pcc-archive.org/wiki/kittyvault/index.md

 The whole KittyVault collection will be fractionalized with [fractional.art](https://fractional.art) 2.0 [^3].
 The Team will do this once the team can ensure the fractional.art vault can still receive tokens, airdrops, etc. There are many projects in there that have upcoming companions, airdrops, tokens, etc. and we want those benefits to come to the Vault for everyone's benefit.

-### KVCoin
+### KittyBank Token {#token}

-**The KVCoin**, aka KittyVault Token, is different from the $TOKEN.
+**The KittyBank Token**, aka KittyVault Token, is different from the $TOKEN.

-Each Cat and each KittyVault Purrks airdrops (8 in total) will be able to be redeemed for one KVCoin.
-That KVCoin will be tradable for 1/100,000 of the Vault's value.
+Each Cat and each KittyVault Purrks airdrops (8 in total) will be able to be redeemed for KittyBank Token that represent shares of the KittyVault.
+That KittyBank Token will be tradable for 1/100,000 of the Vault's value.

 :::info

-The KVCoin has not been released yet, and its formal name, functions, etc. may also change before the release.
+The KittyBank Token has not been released yet, and its formal name, functions, etc. may also change before the release.

 :::